rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 For the next flags we will exploit the communications to and from the server.
 This is because it is not possible to perform all actions from the client alone, one example is the player position.
 Although it is possible to hack the player position where we want locally, it needs to be sent and validated by the server.

 First we need to understand the communication protocol: by using our proxy or a tool like Wireshark, we observe that hexadecimal data are sent between the client and the server.
-Event though our understanding of the protocol implies some guesses, the options are limited: the data are represented in formats such as Char, String, Integer, Float, etc. and are probably ordered following a typical methodology like the [TLV](https://en.wikipedia.org/wiki/Type-length-value).
+Even though our understanding of the protocol implies some guesses, the options are limited: the data are represented in formats such as Char, String, Integer, Float, etc. and are probably ordered following a typical methodology like the [TLV](https://en.wikipedia.org/wiki/Type-length-value).

 ![Network protocol](/assets/images/pwn-adventure/communication-protocol.png)